This is page 2 of this article. To start at the beginning, click here.

 1. Cliff Palace

-Visit one of the most well-preserved and breathtaking cliff dwellings in Mesa Verde National Park — this is the one you see in all of the pictures!
+Visit one of the most well-preserved and breathtaking cliff dwellings in Mesa Verde National Park — this is the one you see in all the pictures!
 You’ll be filled with a sense of wonder and amazement as you stand at the base of these perfectly constructed buildings.

 What You Need to Know

 You’ve got a few options for viewing Cliff Palace.
-The first {and most popular} is to snag tickets for a ranger-led tour through the site.
+The first (and most popular) is to snag tickets for a ranger-led tour through the site.
 You’ll hike down to the dwelling and enjoy learning about the Native Americans that inhabited the area.
 This tour does not allow you to get up close and personal with the site….it’s a lot of standing and listening.
 If you’re looking for a more interactive experience with the cliff dwellings, consider a tour of Balcony House or Long House instead.

 Another way to see Cliff Palace is from an overlook a little further away.
 If you park in the parking lot for Cliff Palace and walk down the path to where the tours begin, you’ll find a nice overlook of the site that can be enjoyed without having to purchase a ticket.